HL7/uv-dx-pq/input/pagecontent/use_cases.md

 **Step 3: Send to regulator**

+The stability update can be bundled and transformed into an output format that is acceptable to any given national regulator responsible for the authorization of medicinal products; e.g., XML, JSON, PDF or Word.

-The sponsor submits the updated Stability Bundle to the health authority for review.
-Submission occurs via a RESTful API.
+The sponsor submits the updated Stability Bundle to the health authority for review (refer to local regulatory guidance for detail on acceptable submission requirements and methods).

 **Step 4: Receive health authority receipt notification**

-The regulator’s API automatically sends a receipt notification, received by the manufacturer in real–time (milliseconds).
+The regulator confirms receipt of the update.

 **Step 5: Receive health authority questions**